WICG/performance-memory/explainer.md

   // All private memory being used by the process hosting the site. readonly attribute unsigned long? privateMemoryFootprint;

-  // Sum of size of all JS-related entities in the process hosting the site.
-  // Includes objects, functions, closures, array buffers, etc. readonly attribute unsigned long? usedJSHeapSize;

-  // All memory used by the JS heap in the process hosting the site.
-  // Includes everything from usedJSHeapSize, and also fragmentation. readonly attribute unsigned long? totalJSHeapSize;

   // IMPORTANT: When this number is greater than 1, all metrics over count by an
   // undefined amount.
 It's recommended for most developers to simply ignore the
   // results of performance.memory in this case.